Madagascar forest rail

 The Madagascar forest rail (Mentocrex kioloides), also known as the Madagascar wood rail or the kioloides rail, is a species of bird in the family Sarothruridae.
 It is endemic to forests, often in wet areas, in northern and eastern Madagascar.
-The Madagascar forest rail is a secretive and shy species, often showing elusive behavior, such as running away from the slightest disturbances.
-This has contributed to a lack of study on this species; a reason why it is not that well known.
+The secretive and shy personality of this reddish brown bird has contributed to a lack of study on this species; a reason why it is not that well known.
+Their smaller size and coloration make them great foragers on the forest floor.
+As of recent despite habitat loss the endangerment level of the Madagascar forest rail is 'of least concern.

 This species was formerly placed in the genus Canirallus together with Tsingy forest rail and the grey-throated rail.
 A molecular genetic study published in 2019 found that the grey-throated rail is not closely related to the forest rails.
 The forest rails were therefore moved to the resurrected genus Mentocrex.